-Join Dennis Taylor for an in-depth discussion in this video Using TODAY and NOW functions for dynamic date/time entry, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Using TODAY and NOW functions for dynamic date/time entry, part of Working with Dates and Times in Excel 2007.

 You may want to enter the current date in the worksheet in such a way that it always adjusts, in other words it's a Dynamic Date Entry, even as you open and close and save the file.
 In column B here, I want to put in the current date, the date of this recording, and this time I want to type a function called today.
 As with all functions, there is no reason to capitalize these.
 Although all functions are followed by two parentheses, we need to only type the left parenthesis here, then press Enter.
 And that's the current date.